plai2010/quick-launch-ahk/README.md

 ## Customization ##

+The icon for menu in the system tray is configurable, as is any submenu icon.
+Quick Launch AHK honors the icon resource specified in the `desktop.ini` file of a folder, so simply customize the icon of the folder through Windows.
-The icon for menu in the system tray is configurable.
-Simply put a `quick-launch.ico` file in the menu folder.
-This works for sub-folders as well.
-For example, here both the menu folder and the "`Ubuntu Terminals`" sub-folder have a custom icon:
+For example, here both the menu folder and the "`Ubuntu Terminals`" submenu have a custom icon:

 ![`example-demo.png`](doc/images/example-demo.png)

-One may rename the script or the compiled executable.
-For example, if the executable is saved as `foobar.exe`, the custom icon files should then be `foobar.ico`.
+If a `quick-launch.ico` file exists in the menu folder, it takes precedence over the `desktop.ini` setting.
+When the script or the compiled executable is renamed, the name of the custom icon file is expected to follow.

 ## Acknowledgment ##